ionic-team/stencil/BREAKING_CHANGES.md

 - dist-app/app/main.html
 - www/main.html

-If the old behaviour is still desired, the config can be refactored to:
+If the old behavior is still desired, the config can be refactored to:

 ```ts
 const copy = [